25 Great Apps for ADHD Minds

 Forgetful?
 Disorganized?
 Time-blind?
-These apps won’t cure your ADHD, but they can help level the playing field — if used consistently.
+These apps won’t cure your ADHD symptoms, but they can help level the playing field — if used consistently.
 (And that’s really the hard part, isn’t it?)

 I have always been a tech geek.
 I have also always been forgetful, disorganized, and time-blind.
 Being diagnosed with attention deficit disorder — ADHD or ADD — in college, and being prescribed Adderall, was a game changer for me.
 However, the best things for my ADHD treatment plan have been the smartphone and the apps that run on it — apps for ADHD.